frankqianms/bot-conversation-py/README.md

 ## Known issues

-1) When you run `pip install -r requirements.txt`, you might encounter the error: `Cannot open include file: 'longintrepr.h'`.
+1) When you run `pip install -r requirements.txt` using python3.11, you might encounter the error: `Cannot open include file: 'longintrepr.h'`.
 Please follow this [blog](https://stackoverflow.com/questions/74979674/gensim-install-in-python-3-11-fails-because-of-missing-longintrepr-h-file) to resolve it.

 2) The `Python: Current File` launcher might fail to launch when you try to run `Debug (Edge)` or `Debug (Chrome)`.
 Please run `Python: Current File` first, and then run `Debug (Edge)` or `Debug (Chrome)`.